 Fall is upon us and while it may still be mild outside, temperatures will only get colder, so it’s important that your home’s windows are ready for the upcoming seasons.
 Here are some things to consider to make sure they are:

 If your windows are old or worn, they could be easily susceptible to drafts – and you don’t want that crisp air flowing into your home and making it colder.
 Inspect your window panes for cracks or rot and your weatherstripping and caulking for damage (the most common culprit of drafts).
-If you find any issues that are easily fixable, call us for our quality window repair.
 If your windows are too far gone, however, you may want to consider a window replacement from P.J.
 Fitzpatrick.

 Even if your windows are in good shape, they can get quite cold during the fall months.
 To make sure your home retains its heat, hang thick, insulating curtains in front of them and once the warm sun goes down, draw them to keep out the cold.